reinout/soliddjango/doc/source/part1/first_taste.rst

 -----

 Almost always, Python is already installed for you.
-Test it by typing ``python`` in your console.
+Test it by typing :command:`python` in your console.
 If not, use your package manager to install it.
-On Debian/Ubuntu, the command is ``sudo apt-get install python``.
+On Debian/Ubuntu, the command is :command:`sudo apt-get install python`.
 You can use your graphical package manager, too.
-Make sure you've got a 2.5/2.6/2.7 Python installed.
+Make sure you've got a 2.6/2.7 Python installed.

 Setuptools isn't always installed.
-Try to run ``easy_install`` on the console.
+Try to run :command:`easy_install` on the console.
 If it is not available, install it with your package manager.
-On Debian/Ubuntu the command is ``sudo apt-get install python-setuptools``.
+On Debian/Ubuntu the command is :command:`sudo apt-get install python-setuptools`.

-Now run ``sudo easy_install Django``.
+Now run :command:`sudo easy_install Django`.
 This installs Django globally.

 Windows
 -------